Benjamin-Henke/weekend-sql-to-do-list/README.md

     [x] render tasks to DOM
 [x] POST - feature/POST
 [] PUT - feature/PUT
-[x] DELETE - feature/DELETE
+    [] need to register complete btn clicks after they have been appended [x] DELETE - feature/DELETE
     [x] need to register del btn clicks after they have been appended